IsoDAR@Yemilab: Preliminary Design Report -- Volume I: Cyclotron Driver: Design of the Cyclotron

 \emph{\textbf{Mitigation:} Beam losses from other sources will be minimized.
 In addition, options for further surface cleaning and treatment, as well as the possible addition of more pumping capacity, should be developed.}

-\section{Coil configuration}
+\subsection{Coil configuration}

 The CDR anticipated a slightly shorter coil than we now anticipate using.
 Specifically, the coil height has been increased from 200 to 240 mm.
 Its radial width remains at 250 mm.
-The total current used in the calculations is 180,850 amp-turns in each of the half coils.
+The total current used in the calculations is 180,850 amp-turns in each of the 180 half coils.
 The apparent current density is thus 3.01 A/mm$^2$, i.e. $5\% $ lower than the 3.17 A/mm$^2$ foreseen in the CDR.
 For now, no extraction channels are anticipated in the return yoke.
 If they are added, an increase in main coil current will be required

 In Fig.~\ref{fig:IBA_coil_config} a schematic view of the coil is given.
-Also, a possible configuration of winding and cooling is calculated.
+We show a possible configuration of winding and cooling in Table~\ref{tab:PancakeDescription}.
 Although this configuration does not exactly sum to a cross-section of 240 by 250 mm$^2$, it shows that a cooling configuration is feasible.

 Working in pancakes gives the possibility of manufacturing the pancakes outside the cave and stacking them inside.
 The increase in height from 200 to 240 mm is the equivalent of adding an extra pancake.